 Wall Street suffered heavy losses overnight with its worst session in three months.
 The Nasdaq-100 (USTEC) led the stampede with a -2.8% loss from its record high, whilst the S&P 500 (US500) fell -2.6% to a 13-day low and is currently on track for a bearish engulfing week.
 428 stocks form the index closed in the red and Financials and healthcare were the worst performing sectors.

 Yet the sell-off was apparent from market open, with the bulk of the move occurring before the FOMC meeting.

 Looking through the volume profile of E-mini futures (the most heavily traded S&P 500 futures contract), there was a series of heavy selling activity at the highs over the past five sessions.
 Since last Wednesday, heavy selling activity had occurred between 3,846 – 3,858 to put a cap on any rally, but the straw that broke the camel’s back overnight was heavy selling activity around 3,830.

 The VIX (volatility index) closed at 37.21, its highest level since November and its largest daily rise in October.
 Moreover, the VIX futures curve is in backwardation (the front month is higher than future months) which shows investors expect higher volatility over the next 30 days than the subsequent months combined.
-With the VIX being used as a benchmark by portfolio managers to asses portfolio risk, and it closing at such high level, it’s plausible that this decline is not yet over.
+With the VIX being used as a benchmark by portfolio managers to assess portfolio risk, and it closed at such high level, it’s plausible that this decline is not yet over.